smarr/SOM/IntegrationTests/README.md

   - Tests/test.som
 ```

-The maining of the different keys is as follows:
+The meaning of the different keys is as follows:

  - `known_failures`: these tests are expected to fail
  - `failing_as_unspecified`: these tests are expected to fail, but
-    SOM is assumed to not yet specify the expected behaviour.
+    SOM is assumed to not yet specify the expected behavior.
   - `unsupported`: these tests are expected to fail because the
     relevant SOM implementation does not intend to support this
     feature.